Madonna fandom: Visual media and other works

-Material Pipol a 2009 documentary made by official Chilean club, MadonnaChile was well-received and gained attention of national media, including a cover in La Cuarta.
+Material Pipol a 2009 documentary made by official Chilean club, MadonnaChile was well-received and gained attention of national media publications, including a cover in La Cuarta.
 Russian Oxana Nabokova presented in 2019 the documentary Like a Prayer in several U.S. cities and other European and Latin American cities, which focuses on five long-time Madonna fans, including Nabokova herself.
 Mad for Madonna (2015) is a film about her fan base.

 In 1987, Argentine writer Enrique Medina created the novel Buscando a Madonna (English: Seeking Madonna), based in the life of a Madonna fan named "Lucy" who wants to be like her.
 Since 1993, Emilia Mazer has starred in the theaters adaptation throughout Argentina and Spain, having various functions in 2002, 2013 and 2018.

 Fan clubs and websites

 In Representing Gender in Cultures (2004), Elżbieta H. Oleksy and Joanna Rydzewska wrote that there is literally "hundreds of webpages and newsgroups devoted exclusively to Madonna".
+Some of them received both nominations at awards ceremonies and press coverage.
 A fansite called Madonnalicious.com created in 2001, received the BT Digital Music Awards in 2004, for the People's Choice Award in the best music website/unofficial site category.

-Some website received press coverage or citations.
-For example, in a 2009 article of El País, it was mentioned that DivinaMadonna.com garnered 20,000 unique hits daily.
+According to El País in 2009, DivinaMadonna.com garnered 20,000 unique hits daily.
 German designer Michael Michalsky once confessed be a reader of AllAboutMadonna.com.
 MadonnaTribe.com, an original bilingual Italian and English website created in 2003, was shortly after translated into French and Spanish due an increase of its international visitors according to Italian writer Francesco Falconi.

 Clubs

 Madonna official fan club is Icon.
 Madonna's fan site has been recognized in some ceremonies, including at the 2016 Webby Awards for the General Website Celebrity/Fan category, and a nomination at the 2000 My VH1 Music Awards.

-She also has different fan clubs around the world.
+She has had different fan clubs around the world.
 Some were supported by her then record label, Warner Bros.
 Records, like MadonnaChile, created in 2007, garnering the label of her "official" club in the country.
 In Spain, the official fan club is Divina Madonna founded in 1987 according to El País, and is the oldest fan club of an artist in Spain.
-According to Colombian website Shock, the club served as a reference for Madonna's fan clubs for both Spain and the Americas, as well for others artists fan clubs in the region.
+According to Colombian website Shock, the club served as a reference for Madonna's fan clubs for both Spain and the Americas, as well for other artists fan clubs in the region.
 Lucky Star from Argentina, was mentioned by media outlets when she filmed Evita, and was subject of analysis by sociologist Mario Margulis.